Types of Keyboards: How to Choose the Right One

 Different Options in Keyboards and Keypads

-Computer keyboards typically can be grouped as basic or extended keyboards.
-Within these two classes are many different types of keyboards offering a variety of functions and features.
+Computer keyboards typically can be grouped into two main categories: basic or extended keyboards.
+Within these two classes are many different types of keyboards, which offer a variety of features.
 Different types of keyboard technology also exist, such as scissor switch keyboards (common on notebooks and netbooks) and full press membrane keyboards (common for desktop computers).
 The different keyboard technologies allow for varying user experiences, such as how hard a key must be pressed to convey the message to type a character.

-An ambient glow from your keyboard makes it easy to type in the dark, but above all, delivers a stunning wow factor.
+An ambient glow from your keyboard makes it easy to type in the dark or in low-lighting, and can also deliver a stunning “wow” factor.

 Deciding on the Best Keyboard for Your Needs

 When computer shopping, few things can be as frustrating as ending up with a brand-new laptop with a noticeably awkward keyboard.
 Whether you don't like the key layout or you want to try to improve your productivity, a new keyboard can offer plenty of benefits.
-Thankfully, today's technology makes it easy to connect a different keyboard to your computer wirelessly or via USB connection.
+Thankfully, today's technology makes it easy to connect a different keyboard to your computer through Bluetooth or a wireless USB connection.
 Finding the right keyboard may take a little time and research, but the results are sure to be worth it.

-1. First things first — which do you prefer when it comes to a wireless keyboard vs. wired?
+1. First things first: Do you prefer a wireless keyboard or a wired one?

 2. What are your main tasks to complete using this keyboard?

 3. Is the keyboard compatible with your existing computer system?